WasatchPhotonics/Wasatch.NET/README.md

 - Plug in a USB Wasatch Photonics spectrometer.

 - Windows may prompt you to "locate drivers for this device".
 If not, go to the Device Manager (just type "Device Manager" into the Win10 search field on the Start Bar).

-- Your spectrometers should appear as "Stroker FX2" under "Other devices".
+- Your spectrometer(s) should appear as "Stroker FX2" or "Stroker InGaS Camera" under "Other devices".

 ![Update Drivers](https://github.com/WasatchPhotonics/Wasatch.NET/raw/master/screenshots/drivers-02-update-drivers.png)

-- Right-click on the Stroker FX2 and select "Update Driver".
+- Right-click on the Stroker entry and select "Update Driver".

 - Select "Manually browse for drivers" .